Bomberman Max

 A third version of the game, Bomberman Max: Ain Version, was a Japan-exclusive limited edition.
 Limited to 2,000 copies, it was only available through a lucky draw contest by the Pentel Ain ad campaign.

 Story

 The story in both versions of the game is the same.
 An artificial intelligence named Brain has transformed five peaceful, happy planets into cold, dark, mechanical worlds.
 Both Bomberman and Max hear the distress cry of the Charaboms who live on these planets, and they begin a race to see who can save the Charaboms and defeat Brain first.

 Gameplay

 Bomberman and Max must conquer 100 different stages, all of which have the classic overhead Bomberman view.
+Only 80 of them are playable by default, as the other 20 stages are version-exclusive.
+To unlock those version-exclusive stages the player must link the Game Boy Color with another one having the opposite version using the infrared sensors in the Pitch Area.
 While there are various tasks on each level, gameplay mainly consists of bombing, similar to the debut NES title.
+Some of the levels can only be unlocked by the Infrared Function on a Game Boy Color.

 A new addition to the game is the introduction of the Charaboms.
 Each game has a unique set of Charaboms obtainable through single player mode.